 A description of the impact of the implementation of transmission and distribution advanced grid technologies on the selection of a resource acquisition strategy.

 The electric utility shall develop, describe and document an avoided transmission capacity cost and an avoided distribution capacity cost based upon investments in transmission assets or distribution assets that can be reasonably avoided due to implementation of demand-side management programs.
-Such analysis must

-provide time periods identified as well as magnitudes necessary to avoid or minimize necessary transmission and distribution system upgrades.
 The avoided transmission and distribution capacity costs are components of the avoided demand cost pursuant to 20 CSR 4240-21.050(1)(A)2.

-Affiliate relationships.

-If any affiliate of the electric utility intends to build transmission within the electric utility’s service territory where the project(s) are partially- or fully-driven by

-economic considerations, then the electric utility shall explain why such affiliate-built transmission is in the best interest of the electric utility’s Missouri customers and the electric utility shall describe and document the analysis performed to determine whether such affiliate-built transmission is in the best interest of the

-electric utility’s Missouri customers.

-The electric utility shall identify and describe any affiliate or other relationship with transmission planning, designing, engineering, building, and/or construction management companies that the electric utility impacts or may impact.
-Any

-description and documentation in section (1), section (2), section (4), and section (5), also apply to any affiliate transmission planning, designing, engineering, building, and/or construction management company or other transmission planning, designing, engineering, building, and/or construction management company currently participating in transmission works or transmission projects for and/or with the electric utility.

 20 CSR 4240-21.050 Demand-Side Resource Analysis